Evo-F/arania-campaign-01/index.md

 In Session 05, the Party completed the trials of the Red Star, defeating a number of champions in the underground fighting ring known as the Crimson Sepulcher.
 For this, they were given the opportunity to join the Red Star and pledge their lives to Barro, though no one did.
 They were permitted to leave in peace and to never again be pursued by the cult.
 ## Liberating the City of Kolir
 In Session 10, the Party fought and killed Lord Albus Cole, who had led his forces along with a contingent of the Cretian Military to occupy the Ch'inguan city of Kolir.
 As a result of Cole's death, the city was liberated and restored to the control of House Kolir.
 Although the Party was responsible for the city's freedom, they departed the city secretly and under cover of darkness; it is unclear to what extent their efforts are known.
+## Kolir's Secession
+In Session 13, the Party convinced the new ruler of Kolir, Lord Dain Kolir, to join them in a new alliance against the growing threat of Cretias.